ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

     <figcaption>Running a minio server.</figcaption>
     </figure>

-3. When starting the MinIO server for the first time, use a web browser to connect to the endpoint that the command line prints out.
-Create a bucket by using the `+` button in the right bottom corner.
+3. When starting the MinIO server for the first time, use a web browser and navigate to the URL that the command line prints out.
+Create a bucket by clicking the `+` button in the right bottom corner.

     !!! note "Note"
         - It is recommended to set non-default access key and secret key.
 You can do that by setting the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
 Run the following two commands from the command line just before starting the server.